EnterpriseDB/tpa/docs/src/manage_ssh_hostkeys.md

 TPAexec generates a set of SSH host keys while provisioning a cluster.
 These keys are stored in the cluster directory, under the `hostkeys` subdirectory.
-These host keys are automatically installed into `/etc/ssh` on AWS EC2 instances, Vagrant boxes, and Docker containers.
+These host keys are automatically installed into `/etc/ssh` on AWS EC2 instances and Docker containers.

 By default, these host keys are not installed on
 [bare instances](platform-bare.md),